bids-standard/bids-starter-kit/src/folders_and_files/files.md

 BIDS has a standardized way of naming files that tries to implement the following principles:

--   Do not white spaces in file names
+-   Do not includwe white spaces in file names
     -   They make scripting harder.
 -   Use only letters, numbers, hyphens, and underscores.
-    -   Some operating system cannot handle special characters.
+    -   Some operating systems cannot handle special characters.
 -   Do not rely on letter case (`UPPERCASE` and `lowercase`)
-    -   For some operating system `a` is the same as `A`.
+    -   For some operating systems `a` is the same as `A`.
 -   Use separators and case in a systematic and meaningful way.
     -   [`thisIsCamelCase`](https://en.wikipedia.org/wiki/Camel_case)
     -   [`this_is_snake_case`](https://en.wikipedia.org/wiki/Snake_case)